bryanmcnett/bhh/README.md

 The array of objects to sort can contain any shape, as long as you can cheaply derive half-spaces from it.

-For example, if you had an array of circles, each with the structure [x, y, radius]:
+For example, if you had an array of circles, each with the structure {x, y, radius}:

 ![circles](/images/circles.png)